kiara-bermudez/SITE-Project3-LifeTracker/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 Shout out to my podmates Robert and Likashmi!
 It was great working with them!
+Thanks to TA's Hope and Tatiana for all their help

 ## Application Features